iTwin/viewer-components-react/packages/itwin/tree-widget/README.md

 Components from this package allows consumers to track the usage of specific features.

-This can be achieved by passing `onFeatureUsed` function to `CategoriesTreeComponent`, `ModelsTreeComponent`, `IModelContentTreeComponent` or `TreeWidgetUiItemsProvider`.
+This can be achieved by passing `onFeatureUsed` function to `CategoriesTreeComponent`, `ModelsTreeComponent`, `IModelContentTreeComponent`.
 The function is invoked with feature id as the component is being used.
 List of tracked features:

 - `"choose-{tree}"` - when a tree is selected in the tree selector.
 - `"use-{tree}"` - when an interaction with a tree hierarchy happens.
 This includes any kind of interaction with nodes, including them being expanded/collapsed, selected, filtered, their visibility change, etc.